Idle Valve Control

 two small Ehcotech valves shown at the top of this page, I found the

-valve the was connected to the new IAC circuit was not allowing enough
+valve that was connected to the new IAC circuit was not allowing quite

 airflow during cold idle with the AC on.
 I decided that the 3/8 inch inner diameter of that

-valve was probably creating a bottleneck.
+valve was probably not big enough.
 So I bought this valve

 pictured.
 It's a larger valve, also with a plastic body, with an inner diameter of 3/4 inch.

-It solved the problem and now the engine gets plenty of airflow in cold
+It solved the problem and now the engine gets plenty of airflow in any

-idle conditions.
+idle condition.
 I found this valve on eBay for about $25.